 Examining the cultivation, distribution, and difficult censorship of the drug; this novel is a gripping piece of journalism revealing the complexities that run like electric currents under the feet of every wide-eyed traveler.

 10. Open Veins of Latin America: Five Centuries of the Pillage of a Continent

 Written by Eduardo Galeano

 NON-FICTION: Giving voice to the stories that often lay dormant, Eduardo Galeano tells the story of Latin America’s exploitation.
-From the discrimination against it indigenous cultures, to the pillage of it’s natural resources, Galeano has bravely chosen to illuminate the truth in Latin American history.
+From the discrimination against its indigenous cultures to the pillage of its natural resources, Galeano has bravely chosen to illuminate the truth in Latin American history.